-- 1 15 ounce can cooked pumpkin (not pumpkin pie mix), (or one and a half cups cooked, pureed pumpkin; see notes)
+- 1 (15-ounce) can cooked pumpkin (not pumpkin pie mix), (or 1½ cups cooked, pureéd pumpkin; see notes)

 - 1 teaspoon vanilla extract

-- ½ cup non-dairy milk of your choice
+- ½ cup unsweetened, unflavored plant milk

-- Macadamia-Vanilla Frosting
+- 1 cup Macadamia-Vanilla Frosting

-These pumpkin squares are easier to make than pumpkin pie and they are firm enough to be eaten as finger food.
-They are great by themselves, or add a bit of Macadamia-Vanilla Frosting for a little “Happy Holidays.”
+These pumpkin squares are easier to make than pumpkin pie, and they are firm enough to be eaten as finger food.
+They are great by themselves, or add a bit of Macadamia-Vanilla Frosting for a little “happy holidays.”